OpenSLO/OpenSLO/README.md

     targetPercent: numeric [0.0, 100) # budget target for given objective of the SLO, can't be used with target
     timeSliceTarget: numeric (0.0, 1.0] # required only when budgetingMethod is set to TimeSlices
     timeSliceWindow: number | duration-shorthand # required only when budgetingMethod is set to TimeSlices or RatioTimeslices
+    indicator: # required only when creating composite SLO, see SLI below for more details
+    indicatorRef: string # required only when creating composite SLO, required if indicator is not given.
+    compositeWeight: numeric (0.0, inf+] # optional, supported only when declaring multiple objectives, default value 1.
 ```

 Example: